DataDog/hiring-engineers/answers.md

 Bonus Question

 The anomaly graph is showing my metric of postgresql rows returned in blue with the accepted range in grey.
+Where the line goes red , it shows values outside the accepted range.

 Monitoring Data
 ![Alert](/alert.png)
+Bonus Question:
+![/downtime.png]
+![/downtimestarted.png]

 # Collecting APM Data